• Skip to primary navigation

 My favourite collagen is the Perfect Supplements collagen because they test it for contaminants and ensure it is also glyphosate free (shop for Perfect Supplements collagen and use the code SIMPLE10 to get 10% off).

-Alcohol use leads to increased lines and wrinkles (mainly on the forehead and around the mouth), increased under-eye puffiness, worsens volume loss in the mid face, and increases the appearance of visible blood vessels on the face.
+Smoking increases lines and wrinkles on the forehead, around the eyes, and around the mouth, worsen under-eye puffiness, and reduces lip fullness.
+Alcohol also increases lines and wrinkles on the forehead and around the mouth, increases under-eye puffiness, worsens volume loss in the cheeks, and increases the appearance of visible blood vessels on the face.

 In other words, avoiding alcohol and cigarettes are two of the best natural ways to help prevent the signs of aging in your skin.

-11. Prevent Sun Damage
+10. Prevent Sun Damage

-To help prevent sun damage to your skin it is important to keep your skin covered including methods like wearing hats and sunscreen.
-Now, just be aware that when choosing sunscreen it is very important to choose one made with safe ingredients.
-Many sunscreens on the market are made with unsafe ingredients so be sure to pick one that is mineral based, and tested for contaminants like benzene.
+To help prevent sun damage it is important to keep your skin covered including methods like wearing hats with wide brims, sunglasses, and sunscreen.
+Now, just be aware that when choosing sunscreen it is important to choose one made with safe ingredients.
+Many sunscreens on the market are made with ingredients that can have health risks so make sure you do your research before shopping.
+If you are looking for safe, non-toxic sunscreen options I have a review of the best safe sunscreens you can read.

-12. Gua Sha and Face Rollers
+11. Gua Sha and Face Rollers

-Gua sha can help target fine lines, sagging skin and wrinkles.
+Gua sha can help target fine lines, sagging skin, and wrinkles.
 This practice uses flat or fan-shaped jade or quartz stones to manipulate and massage the facial muscles and tissue around the face, jawline and neck.

 Gua Sha has been shown to increase blood flow to the targeted areas.
 It is also known as scraping therapy and traditionally aimed to create petechiae on the skin, using the body's natural processes to stimulate a healing process in the skin, which was felt to lead to the therapeutic benefits including anti aging effects.
 However, facial gua sha is often much gentler, and doesn't leave any marks on the skin but can still provide benefits.